athsxx/Dcoders-AI_Kitchen/README.md

 **Features**

 Object Detection: Uses the camera to detect and identify various ingredients.

 Recipe Suggestions: Provides recipe suggestions based on detected ingredients.

 Step-by-Step Instructions: Offers detailed cooking instructions to guide users through the recipe.

 Voice Assistance: Supports voice commands for hands-free operation.
-Nutritional Information: Displays nutritional information for ingredients and recipes.

 **Technologies Used**

 Python: Core programming language used for developing the application.

 TensorFlow/Keras: Employed for the object detection model.

 OpenCV: Utilized for image processing and camera operations.

-NLP: Used for generating recipes based on user inputs- _NLP.py_ includes normal recipe
+NLP: Used for generating recipes based on user inputs-

+_NLP.py_ includes normal recipe
 _NLP-voice_ includes voice output